piyush97/Slika-API/readme.md

 ## What Is Slika?
 `Slika is an Organisation for Engineers made by Engineers`

+## Why Use Slika-API?
+`Slika Api not only provides you with the best notes, it also gives you authentications and userbase option to contact other students easily`

 # How's the code?
 This only works well by accident and was mostly a joke.
 The code quality is accordingly.